UnionInternationalCheminsdeFer/OSDM/processes.md

 ![Looking Up Locations](../images/processes/seq-looking-up-locations.svg)

 The `\locations` Lookup can be used by an API provider in order to search for locations.
 Two typical uses cases would be

 - getting a set of locations (in full or as reference) from a substring of the name
 - getting full details on a location based on on of its codes

 Note that the functionality is not intended to trigger a "dump" of the complete locations list or to build a full "browsing" functionality, hence the lack of pagination features here.

 Given the high stability of this information, locations are given a long time to live and get responses can be cached for a long period, so these operations should not be too costly in terms of calls or bandwidth.

 #### Error handling

-Error handling by the **:Distributor** remains basic here as a handful of cases have to be handled:
+Error handling by the **Distributor** remains basic here as a handful of cases have to be handled:

 - invalid characters in the search string
 - no result found for the given criteria.
 - The search did not return any result
 - unknown error on server side

-In all cases, the error handling starts and stops with the **Distributor** returning the appropriate JSON Problem element
+In all cases, the error handling starts and stops with the **Distributor** returning the appropriate JSON Problem element.

 In case the error can apply to multiple fields, it is recommended to provide additional details such as the incriminated field in the detail property of the `Problem` element.

 ### Getting and Browsing Trips